Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: IGO, Maximum Likelihood, and the Cross-Entropy Method

 So if $W(x)=W_{\theta_0}^f(x)$ is the weight of the points according to quantilized $f$-preferences, the weighted maximum log-likelihood necessarily is the IGO flow~\eqref{eq:IGOsemiexplicit} using the natural gradient---or the IGO update~\eqref{eq:IGOupdate} when using samples.

 Thus the IGO flow is the unique flow that, continuously in time, slightly changes the distribution to maximize the log-likelihood of points with good values of $f$.
-Moreover IGO continuously updates the weight $W_{\theta_0}^f(x)$ depending on $f$ and on the current distribution, so that we keep optimizing.
+(In addition, IGO continuously updates the weight $W_{\theta^t}^f(x)$ depending on $f$ and on the current distribution, so that we keep optimizing.)

 This theorem suggests a way to approximate the IGO flow by enforcing this interpretation for a given non-infinitesimal step size $\deltat$, as follows.

 \begin{defi}[IGO-ML algorithm] The \emph{IGO-ML algorithm} with step size $\deltat$ updates the value of the parameter $\theta^t$ according to